 To all the white girls I spent time with in Louisiana that have been completely silent on the racial issues happening in the world, I want you to know that I hear you, and I understand your silence.

 Growing up white in the South especially as a female is the definition of white privilege.
 Your best friend just got a new dress?
 Good news because your mom will most likely buy you a cuter more expensive dress because it’s important to be pretty and wealthy in the South.
 You are never and I repeat never allowed to hang out alone with a black boy and even worse if you date one.
-You have probably heard your parents say the n word so many times that it almost seems normal.
-You have probably heard your parents complain about black people at your school, in your neighborhood, and your community.
-People in the South complain about black people for literally being black.
+I’ve seen people in the South complain about black people for literally being black.

 And the reason for this silence is simply because of how we were raised in regards to racism.
 It’s because growing up in the South, you are taught to think most black people are violent, criminals, and ignorant.
 But it makes sense right?
 Slavery started in the South.
 Slavery STILL happens in the South.

 To the farmers that have black men working for them doing their dirty work, you are part of this problem.
 You need to do better.
 To the lazy high school coaches who teach history, you need to do better.
 To the girls who were taught to be racist, you truly need to do better.